MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
 This will allow the command to continue as expected.

+    > **Note**:  If you receive an error message stating _"az iot hub: 'monitor-events' is not in the 'az iot hub' command group.
+See 'az iot hub --help'."_ when running the Azure CLI command, type the following command _az extension add --name azure-cli-iot-ext_ and press `Enter`.
+This will allow the command to continue as expected.

     The `monitor-events` command (within the `az iot hub` Azure CLI module) offers the capability to monitor device telemetry and other message types sent to an Azure IoT Hub.
 This can be a very useful tool during code development, and the convenience of the command-line interface is also nice.

     The `--device-id` parameter is optional and allows you to monitor the events from a single device.
 If the parameter is omitted, the command will monitor all events sent to the specified Azure IoT Hub.